cryoff/llmTableSchemaMapping/README.md

 - Given multiple data-like columns or name-like columns, we may completely fail to get proper alignment.
     To do better here, we need to consider larger subsample of the data and use some statistics as "features".
     It could be the moments of the lengths of the strings (mean, variance), the number of unique values, etc.
+- Code executor output formatting is not reliable enough, need to go via guardrails.ai route
+- The prompt for code generation can be waaaaay better

 ### TODO
 - TESTS!!!